 Texas Instruments (TXN) Coverage Initiated by Analysts at UBS

-Analysts at UBS started coverage on shares of Texas Instruments (NASDAQ:TXN) in a research report issued to clients and investors on Wednesday.
-The firm set a “sell” rating on the semiconductor company’s stock.
+UBS initiated coverage on shares of Texas Instruments (NASDAQ:TXN) in a research report released on Wednesday, April 4th, www.benzinga.com reports.
+The brokerage issued a sell rating and a $85.00 target price on the semiconductor company’s stock.

-Several other equities analysts have also recently weighed in on TXN.
-Morgan Stanley boosted their price objective on Texas Instruments from $88.00 to $92.00 and gave the stock an “equal weight” rating in a research report on Wednesday, December 13th.
-BidaskClub raised Texas Instruments from a “buy” rating to a “strong-buy” rating in a research report on Thursday, December 21st.
-Royal Bank of Canada reissued a “buy” rating and set a $112.00 price objective on shares of Texas Instruments in a research report on Thursday, January 4th.
-Zacks Investment Research cut Texas Instruments from a “buy” rating to a “hold” rating in a research report on Monday, January 15th.
-Finally, Credit Suisse Group reissued an “in-line” rating and set a $125.00 price objective (up previously from $110.00) on shares of Texas Instruments in a research report on Tuesday, January 16th.
-One analyst has rated the stock with a sell rating, fifteen have issued a hold rating, fourteen have given a buy rating and two have assigned a strong buy rating to the company.
-Texas Instruments has a consensus rating of “Buy” and an average target price of $110.24.
+Several other analysts have also recently commented on the stock.
+BidaskClub raised shares of Texas Instruments from a buy rating to a strong-buy rating in a research note on Thursday, December 21st.
+Morgan Stanley increased their price target on shares of Texas Instruments from $88.00 to $92.00 and gave the company an equal weight rating in a research note on Wednesday, December 13th.
+Royal Bank of Canada restated a buy rating and issued a $112.00 price objective on shares of Texas Instruments in a report on Thursday, January 4th.
+Citigroup restated a buy rating and issued a $135.00 price objective (up from $110.00) on shares of Texas Instruments in a report on Wednesday, January 24th.
+Finally, Credit Suisse Group upgraded shares of Texas Instruments to a buy rating and set a $125.00 price objective on the stock in a report on Wednesday, February 7th.
+One equities research analyst has rated the stock with a sell rating, fifteen have issued a hold rating, fourteen have issued a buy rating and two have given a strong buy rating to the company’s stock.
+The stock has an average rating of Buy and an average price target of $109.96.

-Texas Instruments (NASDAQ:TXN) last posted its quarterly earnings data on Tuesday, January 23rd.
-The semiconductor company reported $1.09 earnings per share for the quarter, hitting the consensus estimate of $1.09.
-Texas Instruments had a return on equity of 40.83% and a net margin of 24.61%.
-The business had revenue of $3.75 billion during the quarter, compared to analysts’ expectations of $3.74 billion.
-During the same quarter in the previous year, the firm earned $0.91 EPS.
-The firm’s revenue was up 9.8% compared to the same quarter last year. equities research analysts forecast that Texas Instruments will post 4.99 EPS for the current fiscal year.
+Texas Instruments (NASDAQ:TXN) last issued its quarterly earnings data on Tuesday, January 23rd.
+The semiconductor company reported $1.09 earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of $1.09.
+Texas Instruments had a net margin of 24.61% and a return on equity of 40.83%.
+The firm had revenue of $3.75 billion for the quarter, compared to analysts’ expectations of $3.74 billion.
+During the same period in the prior year, the firm earned $0.91 earnings per share.
+The company’s quarterly revenue was up 9.8% compared to the same quarter last year. equities research analysts predict that Texas Instruments will post 4.99 EPS for the current year.

-In other news, insider Kevin J. Ritchie sold 49,955 shares of the company’s stock in a transaction that occurred on Thursday, February 15th.
-The stock was sold at an average price of $103.00, for a total value of $5,145,365.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, insider Haren Julie Van sold 19,125 shares of the company’s stock in a transaction that occurred on Tuesday, February 6th.
-The shares were sold at an average price of $105.48, for a total value of $2,017,305.00.
-Following the completion of the sale, the insider now owns 29,578 shares in the company, valued at $3,119,887.44.
+In other Texas Instruments news, insider Kevin J. Ritchie sold 49,955 shares of Texas Instruments stock in a transaction dated Thursday, February 15th.
+The shares were sold at an average price of $103.00, for a total value of $5,145,365.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Chairman Richard K. Templeton sold 43,935 shares of Texas Instruments stock in a transaction dated Wednesday, January 31st.
+The stock was sold at an average price of $109.44, for a total transaction of $4,808,246.40.
+Following the completion of the sale, the chairman now owns 798,812 shares of the company’s stock, valued at approximately $87,421,985.28.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 757,632 shares of company stock valued at $83,306,399.
+In the last three months, insiders sold 757,632 shares of company stock valued at $83,306,399.
 Insiders own 0.84% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Taylor Hoffman Wealth Management bought a new stake in Texas Instruments during the 4th quarter worth approximately $105,000.
-Risk Paradigm Group LLC bought a new stake in Texas Instruments during the 4th quarter worth approximately $138,000.
-We Are One Seven LLC bought a new stake in Texas Instruments during the 4th quarter worth approximately $144,000.
-Truewealth LLC bought a new stake in Texas Instruments during the 4th quarter worth approximately $150,000.
-Finally, Zions Bancorporation grew its position in Texas Instruments by 915.6% during the 3rd quarter.
-Zions Bancorporation now owns 1,564 shares of the semiconductor company’s stock worth $140,000 after acquiring an additional 1,410 shares during the last quarter.
-Institutional investors own 85.16% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Taylor Hoffman Wealth Management acquired a new position in shares of Texas Instruments in the 4th quarter valued at approximately $105,000.
+Risk Paradigm Group LLC bought a new stake in shares of Texas Instruments during the 4th quarter valued at approximately $138,000.
+Zions Bancorporation grew its holdings in shares of Texas Instruments by 915.6% during the 3rd quarter.
+Zions Bancorporation now owns 1,564 shares of the semiconductor company’s stock valued at $140,000 after purchasing an additional 1,410 shares during the last quarter.
+We Are One Seven LLC bought a new stake in shares of Texas Instruments during the 4th quarter valued at approximately $144,000.
+Finally, Truewealth LLC bought a new stake in shares of Texas Instruments during the 4th quarter valued at approximately $150,000.
+Institutional investors and hedge funds own 85.16% of the company’s stock.

-ILLEGAL ACTIVITY WARNING: This piece of content was first reported by Macon Daily and is owned by of Macon Daily.
-If you are reading this piece of content on another domain, it was illegally copied and reposted in violation of United States & international copyright legislation.
-The correct version of this piece of content can be read at https://macondaily.com/2018/04/04/texas-instruments-txn-coverage-initiated-by-analysts-at-ubs.html.
+COPYRIGHT VIOLATION WARNING: This article was first published by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this article on another site, it was stolen and reposted in violation of U.S. and international trademark and copyright legislation.
+The legal version of this article can be viewed at https://macondaily.com/2018/04/11/texas-instruments-txn-coverage-initiated-by-analysts-at-ubs-updated.html.

 Texas Instruments Company Profile